 The following year they did it all again.
 There were more spectators and competitors as well.
 The Frenchman Laurent Pidoux stood out.
 And from 1989 onwards, with the victories of the American Broc Glover, the Superbiker became a recognised important meeting on the racing calendar.

 In 1990, a huge crowd came to this great motorbike meeting in the course of which the organisers set up a raft of activities alongside the sports program.

 This assortment of races, and shows of all kinds, appealed to both young and old, making the SUPERBIKER a real family event !

-This was definitely a good idea because in 2018, the 32nd Superbiker event will take place!
+In 2024, the 37th Superbiker event will take place!
 Over the years this race has proved to be the biggest motorcycle competition organised in Belgium.

-The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 19, 20 and 21, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
-Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders, and not forgetting Limbo Biker which is now in its fourth year and, again, open to everyone.
+The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 4, 5 and 6, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
+Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders.
+And let’s not forget the After Race Festival which will welcome you on Friday and Saturday evening!

-Superbiker organisers welcome you to Mettet for the 32nd edition of this Supermoto Mecca which, just like in 2017, is set to be packed with surprises for newcomers to the sport and will have everyone from die-hard fans and regulars to motorsport virgins and the merely curious captivated for life.
+Superbiker organisers welcome you to Mettet for the 37th edition of this Supermoto Mecca which is set to be packed with surprises for newcomers to the sport and will have everyone from die-hard fans and regulars to motorsport virgins and the merely curious captivated for life.